kevinjam/movies-app/README.md

-# Movies App: CI/CD and Deployment with Minikube
+# CI/CD and Deployment with Minikube

 This project is an application that runs a movie service connected to a MongoDB database.
 It includes a local setup using Docker Compose for faster development and deployment on Minikube for Kubernetes.